Tax Year 2023 Hawaii Income Tax Brackets

-Both Hawaii's tax brackets and the associated tax rates were last changed one year prior to 2015 in 2014.
+Both Hawaii's tax brackets and the associated tax rates were last changed six years ago in 2017.

-Hawaii has nine marginal tax brackets, ranging from 1.4% (the lowest Hawaii tax bracket) to 8.25% (the highest Hawaii tax bracket).
+Hawaii has twelve marginal tax brackets, ranging from 1.4% (the lowest Hawaii tax bracket) to 11% (the highest Hawaii tax bracket).
 Each marginal rate only applies to earnings within the applicable marginal tax bracket .

 In Hawaii, different tax brackets are applicable to different filing types.
 Married couples filing their Hawaii income tax return jointly will usually have wider tax brackets than those filing separately or as an individual.

 Technically, you don't have just one "tax bracket" - you pay all of the Hawaii marginal tax rates from the lowest tax bracket to the tax bracket in which you earned your last dollar.
 For comparison purposes, however, your Hawaii tax bracket is the tax bracket in which your last earned dollar in any given tax period falls.